Silent Era Home Page > Home Video > The Beloved Rogue

 St. Clair Vision, PDS87269-3VD, UPC 7-77966-87269-8.

-Three single-sided, dual-layered, Region 0 NTSC DVD discs, 1.33:1 aspect ratio image in windowboxed 4:3 (720 x 480 pixels) interlaced scan MPEG-2 format, SDR (standard dynamic range), ?
-Mbps average video bit rate, ?
-Kbps audio bit rate, Dolby Digital 48 kHz 5.1 surround sound (processed from mono sources), English language intertitles, no foreign language subtitles; 8 chapter stops; three-disc DVD keepcase; $9.98.
+One single-sided, single-layered, Region 0 NTSC DVD disc (three DVDs in the set); 1.33:1 aspect ratio picture in full-frame 4:3 (720 x 480 pixels) interlaced scan image encoded in SDR MPEG-2 format at ?
+Mbps average video bit rate (capable of progressive scan upscaling to ? fps); Dolby Digital (AC3) 5.1 surround sound (processed from mono sources) encoded at ?
+Kbps audio bit rate; English language intertitles, no subtitles; 8 chapter stops; double-wide three-disc DVD keepcase; $9.98.

 Release date: 2 May 2006.